iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> What do we live for, if it is not to make life less difficult for each other?
+> The future is no more uncertain than the present.
 >
-> — George Eliot
+> — Walt Whitman

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->